top of page

 But many churches with some digital presence were actually analog.
 Their websites and digital content existed for one purpose: to bring people somewhere else.
 In this way, the websites of the analog church functioned as high-end billboards, directing users to buildings for synchronous gatherings, such as worship and Christian education.
 A church does not become a digital ministry simply by having a website or social media.
 It becomes a digital ministry by gathering around the Word of God in digital spaces.

 Digital ministry, then, is about access to the grace of God, as experienced through digital forms of community.
-Livestream worship services are the definitive marker of the digital church.
-Book discussions via Zoom, board meetings via teleconferencing, and conversations on social media further illustrate life in a digital ministry.
-This was the model that 96% of pastors implemented during the pandemic, particularly during the lockdowns of spring and summer 2020, a time when there were few viable alternative models.
-Digital ministry, then, exists whenever web-based tools are used to gather the faithful around the Gospel message.
+When we think about digital ministry, we tend to think of worship.
+Digital worship was the model that 96% of pastors implemented during the pandemic, particularly during the lockdowns of spring and summer 2020, a time when there were few viable alternative models.

 It's not quite that simple.